 The link between alcohol and impotence is clear.
 So if over Christmas you usually drink more than normal, this might impact your ability to get an erection.
 This is particularly the case if you’re drinking more than 14 units of alcohol a week for a prolonged period.
+According to our research, almost a third (32%) of men are drinking more than the recommended units of alcohol each week.
 So why not try some drink free days or avoiding alcohol if you’re planning on having sex?

 It’s also worth noting that some ED treatments, such as Viagra, will not work as well if you’ve had a lot to drink.

 A healthy diet and lifestyle can help to prevent some of the physical causes of ED.
 High cholesterol, high blood pressure and being overweight are some of the key causes of ED.
 Eating a more healthy, balanced diet can help reduce your risk of, or improve these conditions.

 Winter can mean lots of us end up exercising less with the cold weather and short days making the idea of going outside a lot less appealing.
 Meals tend to be heavier and richer, we may even eat more than usual.

 Over Christmas 39% of men state they exercise significantly less compared to the rest of the year.
 And nearly half (48%) admit they indulge in rich, heavier food significantly more during the festive season.